-When set to Dual Pixel RAW, this is max. approx. 2.2 shots/sec.
+When set to Dual Pixel RAW, this is max, approx, 2.2 shots/sec.

-- [₺10] Self-timer: 10 sec./remote control - [♂2] Self-timer: 2 sec./remote control

-For self-timer shooting, see page 147.
+- [810] Self-timer: 10 sec./remote control - [♂2] Self-timer: 2 sec./remote control For self-timer shooting, see page 147.
 For remote control shooting, see page 174.

-During <□H> high-speed continuous shooting, the maximum continuous shooting speed varies depending on the shooting conditions.
+During <□1H> high-speed continuous shooting, the maximum continuous shooting speed varies depending on the shooting conditions.
 For details, see the next page.

-- Approx. 8.0 shots/sec. is the maximum <□H> high-speed continuous shooting speed (p.144) under these conditions: shooting with a fully charged battery in One-Shot AF mode at a 1/1000 sec. or faster shutter speed and maximum aperture (depending on the lens), at room temperature (23°C / 73°F), with flicker reduction, Dual Pixel RAW shooting, and Silent shutter disabled. - In One-Shot AF mode with Image Stabilizer off when using these lenses: EF300mm f/4L IS USM, EF28-135mm f/3.5-5.6 IS USM, EF75-300mm f/4-5.6 IS USM.
-EF100-400mm f/4.5-5.6L IS USM. - The continuous shooting speed for <□H> high-speed continuous shooting may be lower, depending on conditions such as these: battery level, temperature, flicker reduction, Dual Pixel RAW shooting, silent LV shooting, silent shooting, shutter speed, aperture, subject conditions, brightness, AF operation, type of lens, use of flash, and shooting settings. - With Servo AF, the maximum continuous shooting speed may become slower depending on subject conditions or the lens used.
-Setting [a 6: Silent LV shoot.] to [Disable] when Servo AF is set also lowers the maximum continuous shooting speed. - With [a: Anti-flicker shoot.] set to [Enable] (p.115), shooting under flickering light will decrease the maximum continuous shooting speed.
+- Approx. 8.0 shots/sec. is the maximum <□H> high-speed continuous shooting speed (p.144) under these conditions: shooting with a fully charged battery in One-Shot AF mode at a 1/1000 sec. or faster shutter speed and maximum aperture (depending on the lens\), at room temperature (23°C / 73°F), with flicker reduction, Dual Pixel RAW shooting, and Digital Lens Optimizer disabled. - \ In One-Shot AF mode with Image Stabilizer off when using these lenses: EF300mm f/4L IS USM, EF28-135mm f/3.5-5.6 IS USM, EF75-300mm f/4-5.6 IS USM.
+EF100-400mm f/4.5-5.6L IS USM. - The continuous shooting speed for <□H> high-speed continuous shooting may be lower, depending on conditions such as these: battery level, temperature, flicker reduction, Dual Pixel RAW shooting, Silent LV shooting, shutter speed, aperture, subject conditions, brightness, AF operation, type of lens, use of flash, and shooting settings. - With Servo AF, the maximum continuous shooting speed may become slower depending on subject conditions or the lens used.
+Setting [☎6: Silent LV shoot.] to [Disable] when Servo AF is set also lowers the maximum continuous shooting speed. - With [nate of continuous shooting under flickering light will decrease the maximum continuous shooting speed.
 Also, the continuous shooting interval may become irregular and the release time lag may become longer. - The maximum continuous shooting speed may drop to approx. 6.0 shots/sec. when a cold battery is used in cold environments, or when the battery level is low. - Even with low-speed continuous shooting, the continuous shooting speed may become slower depending on the shooting conditions. - When internal memory becomes full during continuous shooting, the continuous shooting speed may drop off because shooting will be temporarily disabled (p.77).

-♦ Using the Self-Timer
+& Using the Self-Timer